christiancombine/Meteorite-RADMINPARTY/README.md

 ```env
 PUBLIC_ORIGIN=radmin ip
 ```
-# NOTE : we are using the orginal source now
+# NOTE : we are using the FRONT-END source now
+# 100% Patched as of now
 # Update will be pushed soon
 any problems then join noob https://discord.gg/FrWXjztf